Bigg Boss 11: TWITTER WAR! Rocky & Karan Patel Slam Each Other, Courtesy Hina Khan!

 Rocky & Karan’s Twitter War Continues…

-This didn't stop here as Karan provided evidences as to why he slammed Hina.
-He shared a few clips, in which Hina is proven wrong.
+It didn't stop there as Karan provided evidences as to why he slammed Hina.
+He shared a few clips, through which he proved Hina wrong.
 To answer Karan, Rocky too, commented on a video in which Karan was seen fighting in a cricket match.

 Rocky Wrote…